 In deciding on an appropriate pathway, students should take into account any long-term career plans and the academic qualifications needed.
 As well, student should select courses that are appropriate for their current level of aptitude in mathematics.
 The members of the mathematics department are always ready to advise students on course selection.
 Design of Pathways Each pathway is designed to provide students with the mathematical understandings, rigor and criticalthinking skills that have been identified for specific post-secondary programs of study and for direct entry into the work force Mathematics 9 Successful completion of Math 8 is expected before enrolling in this course.
 Numeracy, patterns, geometry, measurements and analysis will allow learners to inquire, draw conclusions and make predictions.
 Pre-Diploma Mathematics 9 & 10 This course covers the same outcomes as Mathematics 9/10 with increased emphasis on student explorations.
 Each student will be expected to complete a research exploration paper, which will include writing an essay response to the task.
 Enrollment in this course requires teacher recommendation and a Mathematic Aptitude assessment.
 Workplace Mathematics 10 and 11 This pathway is designed to provide students with the mathematical understandings and critical-thinking skills identified for entry into the majority of trades and for direct entry into the work force.
 Foundations of Mathematics 10 11 & 12 This pathway is designed to provide students with the mathematical understandings and critical-thinking skills identified for post-secondary studies in programs that do not require the study of theoretical calculus.
 See Pathways diagram for pre-requisite information Pre-calculus 11 & 12 This pathway is designed to provide students with the mathematical understandings and critical-thinking skills identified for entry into post-secondary programs that require the study of theoretical calculus.
-Calculus 12

-Calculus 12 is HIGHLY recommended for any student that will need to study Calculus in college or university.
+Calculus 12 Calculus 12 is HIGHLY recommended for any student that will need to study Calculus in college or university.
 This usually includes any student enrolling in Finance, Business, Mathematics, Engineering, Sciences, Medicine, Architecture, Design, or Geography.
 Be sure to check with Mrs. Doan to verify your needs.
 If you take Calculus 12 you MUST also be enrolled in Pre-Calculus 12 or have successfully completed Pre-Calculus 12.
+Statistics 12 This course is highly recommended for any student that will be heading to college or university.
+Most programs of study include some coursework in Statistics.
+Completing this course in high school will better prepare you for the material you will face at post-secondary.
+Be sure to check with Mrs. Doan to verify your needs.
+Prerequisite for this course is Pre-Calculus 11 and/or Foundations of Math 11 with a mark of C+ or better.
 IB Mathematics Standard Level Year 1 & 2 Prerequisite: Foundations of Math 10 PD and teacher recommendation.
 IB Math is a two-year program, beginning in Grade 11 and finishing in Grade 12.
 Any student considering post-secondary study in Finance, Business, Mathematics, Engineering, Sciences and Medicine is highly recommended to complete this two-year course.
 The course will complete all requirements of Pre-Calculus 11 & 12, much of Foundations of Mathematics 11 & 12 as well as Calculus 12.
 University credit may be earned for this course based on your overall performance.
-NOTES:
+SCIENCE Science Quick Reference: